 - The growing trend towards internet banking and mobile banking threatens the existence of bancassurance.
 Likewise, the development of new distribution channels could make it more difficult for banks to sell insurance products.

 As with any successful arrangement, the success of bancassurance depends on the following decisive factors:

 - The top management of the banks must show commitment and make insurance sales part of the core strategies of the banks.

 - Banks must see insurance not just as an additional product but as a vital part of their business.

 - Efforts should be made to change a bank’s culture to be more insurance-friendly.

 - Customers should be given all the information they need when buying an insurance product.

-Bancassurance is very popular worldwide because it is beneficial to banks, insurance companies and customers.
-But certain risks, such as strict rules and regulations for banks / insurance companies, have made it less popular in some regions.
+Bancassurance is very popular worldwide because it is beneficial to banks, insurance companies, and customers.
+But certain risks, such as strict rules and regulations for banks/insurance companies, have made it less popular in some regions.
 Indeed, many countries have banned such an agreement.
-However, as globalization and the relaxation of banking rules has progressed, more and more countries are adopting this type of coordination between banks and insurance companies to the mutual benefit of all parties.
+However, as globalization and the relaxation of banking rules has progressed, more and more countries are adopting this type of coordination between banks and insurance companies for the mutual benefit of all parties.